whathappenedman/test/docs/professional/notes.md

-kanban is just on implementation of the fact that this is a more abstract board so doesnt just haev to follow kanban style can be a bulliten board. if you take that oone step fuirther its my one note with blocks?
+kanban is just on implementation of the fact that this is a more abstract board so doesnt just haev to follow kanban style can be a bulliten board. if you take that oone step fuirther its my one note with blocks? links tasks like dupes and chains also re representation (first sub task for now in one cloulmn) main task still in some athe area. not kanban obvs. in basic notes need a link section and a scratch/inbox/shadow section and basic column or two with toc this isnt full block prolly still mkdown/rtf embeddable in kanban (buliten board tbh) have a vision board too

+shopping list has inventory of items u can check them in for any weeks also add recurring there click specific button in card or hover to expand single lists inline or pop up multi. sub cards. just use firebase and 2-3 tables. do everythign cleint side till yuour dont with alpha spell check encrypt text e2e and voice but you loose web search and speech recog. can do on device tho so basically toggle to turn on e2e, no web search. not for pics, cus need to compress. paid users for extra storage can compress. can supply own key on each startup, or scrypt from a password if you loose it your fucked. not your account, your data.

 have a kanban view
 then an agenta/calander view
 keep
 journal

+## Abstract this: lists
+so to buy list
+can list items
+seperate into conrete vs ideas like $100wd8tbhdd@amazon vs need saucepan dont know what so like project not concrete item then can also view all without grouping or group by online, go search instore amazon, others returns. abstract this into a list type?

+in general you also
+have the square of impo/urgent but also back log/rn but also project/vs soon

 ## other apps